 , are used in the nervous system to transmit nerve signals.
 Our sense of sight also relies on rhodoposin

-, a G-protein-linked receptor that is sensitive to light, and a thousand different forms of these receptors, each recognizing the odor of a different molecule, control our sense of smell.
+, a G-protein-coupled receptor that is sensitive to light, and a thousand different forms of these receptors, each recognizing the odor of a different molecule, control our sense of smell.
 They all share the combination of a receptor that receives a message and a G protein that delivers it inside the cell.

 The "G" in G Proteins

 G proteins are molecular switches that use GDP to control their signaling cycle.
 When GDP is bound, as shown here, the G protein is inactive.
 To activate the protein, the GDP is replaced with GTP, the G protein will deliver its signal, as shown below.
 G proteins come in many shapes and sizes.
 Most are used for cell signaling, but other types play an important role in other tasks, such as powering protein synthesis.
 The ones described here are termed heterotrimeric G proteins because they are composed of three different chains, denoted as alpha, beta, and gamma (shown in orange, yellow and green here).